Who Is Little Mix Star Leigh-Anne Pinnock's Lookalike Sister?

 Turns out there are plenty of people who had no idea that Leigh-Anne actually has TWO siblings and that one of them is pretty much the spitting image of the Little Mix queen!

-We all know that Little Mix are the ultimate queens of pop music right now, but how much do you really know about everyone's favourite ladies?
+Leigh-Anne Pinnock is a global pop star, style icon, activist and all round icon, but do people know much about the Little Mix star's sisters, who she is super close to and loves to holiday with!

-It turns out that there are a lot of people who had no idea that Leigh-Anne ihas two siblings and that her sister Sairah looks ridiculously like the Little Mix babe.
+Leigh-Anne, 28, has two siblings, and her sister Sairah, looks ridiculously like the Little Mix babe!

 > Leigh-Anne's Confirmed Little Mix Are Releasing An Album In 2018 & We're So Hyped